YungShengLu/LASS/Get_Latest_PM2.5/README.md

 Output is a CSV file that stores the latest PM2.5 data from measurement 'airbox' and 'lass' .

-It sets up folders './Latest_PM2.5' (if these folder don't exist)to keep output CSV file.
+It stores output CSV file in '/var/www/html/Demo/csv/' directory.

 ###The output :
-		'./Latest_PM2.5/airbox.csv' and './Latest_PM2.5/lass.csv'
+	'airbox.csv' and 'lass.csv' ,and store these files in '/var/www/html/Demo/csv/' directory

 ###The format of output :